andrewwhitten/awesome-salesforce-architect/README.md

 * [Code Coverage](https://podcasts.apple.com/au/podcast/code-coverage-salesforce-developer-podcast/id880831007) - infrequent but still going

 ### Tools for Architects
-Worth noting that [LucidChart](https://www.lucidchart.com) announced special (paid) Salesforce diagramming tools at Trailheadx '21, but I can't find anything released yet.

-* [Free Salesforce Developer Org](https://developer.salesforce.com/signup) - Signup for Free Salesforce Developer environment.
+* [Salesforce Developer Org](https://developer.salesforce.com/signup) - Signup for a free Salesforce Developer environment.
+You can do most things with this.
 * [diagrams.net](https://www.diagrams.net) - Usefull online drawing service that allows you to create UML diagrams.
 Not Salesforce specific at all.
 You can build basic diagrams for free, however higher complexity diagrams will require a paid subscription
+* [LucidChart](https://www.lucidchart.com) announced special (paid) Salesforce diagraming tools at Trailheadx '21

 ### Related Salesforce Products
 Salesforce has been investing heavially in aquisitions that are gradually integrating further into their core product.
 A Salesforce Architect is likely to meet some of these during their career, and worth understanding: